Photosynq/PhotosynQ-Documentation/docs/view-and-analyze-data/the-spreadsheet.md

 Click on the number in the **ID** column to navigate to the individual measurement.
 The measurement will be opened in a new tab.

-::: warning
+::: warning Note
-**Note:** Measurement IDs are unique across the PhotosynQ platform, so they are helpful to specifically identify a measurement within your dataset.
+Measurement IDs are unique across the PhotosynQ platform, so they are helpful to specifically identify a measurement within your dataset.
 :::

 ## Traces